 To bolster their idea that thyroxin deficiency plays a role in FASD and ASD, Redei’s team examined the promoter regions of these genes.
 A promoter region is a segment of DNA that determines when a gene will turn on or off, and therefore how much that gene will be expressed.
 Promoter regions can be affected by all kinds of factors—exercise or stress, toxins or vitamins in the diet, and even being in love.

 In this case, they found that these ASD gene promoters were sensitive to thyroxin.
 By changing the rat pups’ thyroxin levels, Redei’s team were able to change the way the rats’ genes told their brains to grow.

 “During neural development, autism vulnerability genes are particularly important,” Redei said.
 “Alcohol during fetal development is affecting some of these same genes, and that's what we showed in this model.
 That suggests that perhaps the similarities of the behavioral outcome [in ASD and FASD] are not an accident.”

 Gender Differences in Autism and FASD

 The cause of this gender difference is unknown, although scientists have some theories.
-In humans, autism occurs in males four times as frequently as in females, and hormone levels may be the key.
+In humans, as in females, and hormone levels may be the key.

 “Fetal alcohol has clear effects on the offspring that is different between males and females,” explains Redei.
 “Not just social behavior, but also the stress response.
 Females have a much higher stress response, but it returns to baseline fast.
 Males have a smaller stress response, but it is prolonged.”